Alexander Luria

 It is less known that Luria's main interests, before the war, were in the field of cultural and developmental research in psychology.
-He became famous for his studies of low-educated populations of nomadic Uzbeks in the Uzbek SSR arguing that they demonstrate different (and lower) psychological performance than their contemporaries and compatriots under the economically more developed conditions of socialist collective farming (the kolkhoz).
-He was one of the founders of Cultural-Historical Psychology, and a leader of the Vygotsky Circle, also known as "Vygotsky-Luria Circle".
+He became famous for his studies of low-educated populations of nomadic Uzbeks in the Uzbek SSR arguing that they demonstrate different (and lower) psychological performance from their contemporaries and compatriots under the economically more developed conditions of socialist collective farming (the kolkhoz).
+He was one of the founders of cultural-historical psychology and a colleague of Lev Vygotsky.
 Apart from his work with Vygotsky, Luria is widely known for two extraordinary psychological case studies: The Mind of a Mnemonist, about Solomon Shereshevsky, who had highly advanced memory; and The Man with a Shattered World, about Lev Zasetsky, a man with a severe traumatic brain injury.

-During his career Luria worked in a wide range of scientific fields at such institutions as the Academy of Communist Education (1920-1930s), Experimental Defectological Institute (1920-1930s, 1950-1960s, both in Moscow), Ukrainian Psychoneurological Academy (Kharkiv, early 1930s), All-Union Institute of Experimental Medicine, and the Burdenko Institute of Neurosurgery (late 1930s).
+During his career Luria worked in a wide range of scientific fields at such institutions as the Academy of Communist Education (1920–1930s), Experimental Defectological Institute (1920–1930s, 1950–1960s, both in Moscow), Ukrainian Psychoneurological Academy (Kharkiv, early 1930s), All-Union Institute of Experimental Medicine, and the Burdenko Institute of Neurosurgery (late 1930s).
 A Review of General Psychology survey, published in 2002, ranked Luria as the 69th most cited psychologist of the 20th century.

 Life and career

 Early life and childhood

-Luria was born to Jewish parents in Kazan, a regional center east of Moscow.
+Luria was born on 16 July 1902, to Jewish parents in Kazan, a regional centre east of Moscow.
 Many of his family were in medicine.
-According to Luria's biographer Evgenia Homskaya, his father, Roman Albertovich Luria was a therapist who "worked as a professor at the University of Kazan; and after the Russian Revolution, he became a founder and chief of the Kazan institute of Advanced Medical Education."
+According to Luria's biographer Evgenia Homskaya, his father, Roman Albertovich Luria was a therapist who "worked as a professor at the University of Kazan; and after the Russian Revolution, he became a founder and chief of the Kazan Institute of Advanced Medical Education."
 Two monographs of his father's writings were published in Russian under the titles, Stomach and Gullet Illnesses (1935) and Inside Look at Illness and Gastrogenic Diseases (1935).
-His mother, Evgenia Viktorovna Khaskina (maiden name), became a practicing dentist after finishing college in Poland.
+His mother, Evgenia Viktorovna (née Khaskina), became a practicing dentist after finishing college in Poland.
 Luria was one of two children; his younger sister Lydia became a practicing psychiatrist.